Gab503/Bora-aprender/in English/Computational Thinking.md

  Automate the solution of a problem, defining it step by step.
 An algorithm consists of an input that needs an output, and a set of operations that will be performed to achieve that solution.
 Problem -> Set/Sequence of operations -> Solution

+## Continuous process

+* Define a solution
+* Test the solution
+* Improve the solution found.
+To optimize resources, that is, faster and at a lower cost.
+(The more efficient, the less resource you should use)

+### Cycle:

+Analysis (define solution) -> Testing -> Refinement -> Analysis…

+### Variation of the pillars/complementary

+* Logical reasoning
+* Refinement

+## Examples of the use of computational thinking:

+#### Chemistry:
+Improvement of chemical reactions through the use of algorithms, through the identification of chemicals.

+### Engineering:
+Aircraft simulations executed via software instead of a wind tunnel, saving resources.

+### Biology:
+ Modeling and mapping of the human genome.

+### Computer science:
+Simulation of high-order problems on supercomputers.